CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

 {{% vx-intro %}}

-These steps were tested with VMware vSphere (ESXi) version 7.0b on macOS version 10.14.6.
+These steps were tested with VMware vSphere (ESXi) Standard version 7.0b on macOS version 10.14.6.

 ## Create the VMs